 This is a delicious incredibly simple (yet impressive-looking) dessert that can be made ahead of time – perfect for entertaining.

-Usually served with double cream, this recipe uses almond milk yogurt as a healthier, more nutritious alternative.
-You could always use coconut yogurt or indeed regular pure Greek yogurt if you don’t mind dairy.
+Usually served with double cream, this recipe uses almond milk yoghurt as a healthier, more nutritious alternative.
+You could always use coconut yoghurt or indeed regular pure Greek yoghurt if you don’t mind dairy.
 I have tried it with coconut sugar and it just doesn’t yield the same effect, so I always opt for unrefined caster sugar.
 Yet once adorned with strawberries and raw almonds this dessert is a gorgeous way to spoil yourself without spoiling yourself.

 - 3 large egg whites

 - 175g fine caster sugar